konvajs/site/source/docs/groups_and_layers/Change_Containers.md

-title:  Move Shape to Another Container
+title: HTML5 Canvas Move Shape to Another Container Tutorial
 ---

 To move a shape from one container into another with Konva, we can use the